dingo-d/LaTeX-presentation/README.md

 # LaTeX-presentation
-I TeX presentation I created for my diploma thesis
+A TeX presentation I created for my diploma thesis

+Please improve if you can/want